find your best play — ranked by Words With Friends score

-Type your Words With Friends tiles above to see every word you can play.
+This Words With Friends helper finds every word you can play — type your tiles above to see them.
 Each result carries a green W badge (its Words With Friends score) and an indigo S badge (its Scrabble score), since the two games value letters differently.
 Sort by WWF points to surface your highest-scoring option, then check it against the triple-word and triple-letter squares near your tiles before you commit.

 How the Words With Friends Cheat Works